-The mechanism subsystem includes one force sensing resistor (FSR) switch, which is coupled to the cassette and is used for cassette present detection.
+The mechanism subsystem includes four force sensing resistor (FSR) switches, which are coupled to the cassette.
+Three FSRs are used for cassette type decoding and one is used for cassette present detection.
 The FSR is a polymer thick film device, which exhibits a decrease in resistance with any increase in force applied to the active surface.
-The FSR is arranged in a voltage divider configuration with a fixed resistor, followed by a comparator with hysteresis.
+The FSRs have a resistance that is either very large (> 1 M Ω) or relatively small (< 100 K Ω).
+The large resistance is defined as a logical '0', and the small resistance is defined as logical '1'.
+Each FSR is arranged in a voltage divider configuration with a fixed resistor, followed by a comparator with hysteresis.
 The comparator circuits are located on the CPU PWA.
-The comparators are designed to trip as the FSR's resistance falls below $120~\mathrm{K}\Omega$
+The comparators are designed to trip as the FSR's resistance falls below 120 K Ω